Brexit Business Resource Hub

 This page will be continually updated with news, factsheets and events delivered in London, to help you and your business prepare.

 To help us understand your needs and priorities we would love to hear from you.
-Please complete our short survey to help us, and our partners, develop business support activities to support your business.
+Please complete our short survey via the link below to help us, and our partners, develop business support activities to support your business.

 You can also call Government’s national Business Support Helpline on 0300 456 3565 to speak to an adviser about any questions you have about how your business will be affected by Brexit.